 Construction: Paperboard lined with corn-based PLA film.

-Strengths: Clear interior finish; industrially compostable; decent grease barrier.
+Strengths: Clear interior finish; industrially compostable where accepted; decent grease barrier.

 Paper Soup Bowls with Lids